EthanCratchley/portfolio-website/microblogFiles/complexity.md

 ##### Disclamer:

-I may come back to this post and make changes and add thoughts at anytime.
+I may come back to this post and make changes and add thoughts at any time.
 All thoughts are my own and simply an expression of ideas/thoughts.

 feel free to email me @ ethankcratchley@gmail.com for feedback on my writing etc. always looking to improve and learn